winglang/wing/libs/wingsdk/API.md

 - *Type:* string[]

-Which methods are called on the captured object.
+Which methods are called on the captured resource.

 ---